Attention Mechanism based Cognition-level Scene Understanding: Introduction

-The VCR task is seen as a challenging mountain to climb.
-To solve the cognition-level visual task, the model need to learn human's inference ability.
-This might be easy for human as we humans have a reserve of knowledge and excellent reasoning abilities.
-However, it is challenging for up-to-date AI systems.
-Recently, a large number of researches (see, e.g.,~\cite{zellers2019recognition,yu2020ernie,DBLP:journals/corr/Ben-younesCCT17,DBLP:journals/corr/abs-1910-14671,lu2019vilbert}) has been proposed to solve the challenging task.
-These research on VCR typically necessitates pre-training on large scale data prior to performing VCR tasks.
-They usually fit well towards the properties that the pre-training data possessed but their generalization on other tasks are not guaranteed~\cite{chen2019uniter}.
-To remove the necessity of pre-training, another line of research focuses on directly learning the architecture of a system to find straightforward solutions for VCR~\cite{DBLP:journals/corr/abs-1910-14671}.
-However, these methods suffer commonsense information loss where the commonsense reasoning ability of the model is limited.
-Also, multimodel fusion to fuse visual and textual information is a daunting task.
+The VCR task is a challenging mountain to climb.
+The~model must {develop a} human-level inference ability to solve a cognition-level visual task~\cite{lu2023multiscale}.
+While this might be easy for humans, since we have a reserve of knowledge and excellent, innate reasoning abilities, it is challenging for state-of-the-art AI systems.
+Recently, a~growing body of \mbox{research~\cite{zellers2019recognition,yu2020ernie,ben2017mutan,DBLP:journals/corr/abs-1910-14671,lu2019vilbert,Malinowski_2015,maslan2015one,kumar2016ask}} has aimed to solve this formidable task.
+In~their noteworthy attempts towards achieving VCR, these works typically necessitate pre-training on large-scale data before performing VCR tasks.
+Therefore, they usually fit well on properties the pre-training data possess, but~their generalization in other tasks is far from guaranteed~\cite{chen2019uniter}.
+To~remove this dependence on pre-training, another line of research focuses on directly learning the architecture of a system to find straightforward solutions for VCR~\cite{DBLP:journals/corr/abs-1910-14671}.
+However, these methods suffer commonsense-information loss where the commonsense reasoning ability of the model is limited.
+Further, successful VCR would also require efficient multimodal fusion to fuse visual and textual information together, which remains a daunting task~\cite{wu2018multi,natarajan2012multimodal}.